lullaby6/html-fetch.js/README.md

 </header>
 ```

-### Children
+### Creating Layout Components with Children

-You can make layouts components using the children prop
+You can design layout components by using the `children` prop.
+This allows you to embed content within your component.
+For example:

 ```html
 <!-- index.html -->